Multi-Layer Personalized Federated Learning for Mitigating Biases in Student Predictive Analytics: Datasets and Prediction Tasks

-Discussion forums are considered an extension of traditional learning that promote dialogue, reflection, and knowledge construction~\cite{Brinton2018OnTE}.
-They are particularly important in virtual learning environments, motivating us to consider them for student knowledge modeling.
-The learning platform records forum-participation activities $f_u \in \{\textsf{forum\_post}, \textsf{forum\_reply}, \textsf{forum\_view}\}$ when student $u$ visits the discussion forum page. \textsf{forum\_post} indicates a student either started a new thread or made a post in a thread, \textsf{forum\_reply} represents a student replied to another student's post, and \textsf{forum\_view} indicates a student visited a thread without posting or replying.
+When student $u$ visits the discussion forum page, the learning platform logs forum participation activities as $f_u \in \{\textsf{forum\_post}, \textsf{forum\_reply}, \textsf{forum\_view}\}$. \textsf{forum\_post} represents a student initiating a new thread or making a post to an existing one, \textsf{forum\_reply} indicates a student's response to another student's post, and \textsf{forum\_view} marks a student's visit to a thread without posting or replying.